fjames86/nefarious/README.md

 ## 1. Introduction

-Nefarious is an NFS implemention (both client and server) in Common Lisp.
+Nefarious is an NFS implemention in Common Lisp, supporting both client and server.
 Currently only NFSv3 is supported.

 The Nefarious client has been used successfully with the [FreeNFS](http://sourceforge.net/projects/freenfs/) on Windows 8.1.